AustinTimmerman/.NETII-FinalProject/README.md

 **11/14/21**
 Finished the fake card accessor and manager along with the tests associated with them.
 Currently, the user does not have a way to view the cards on separate "pages" unless they change the code in the MainWindow.
 Will be the next update along with the actual CardAccessor being finished.

+**11/21/21**
+Finished the retrieve_cards_by_page.
+Able to retrieve cards from the database (currently not enough cards to select by page and the window does not currently support several pages yet).
+The next update will be to be able to change which cards are retrieved by which page is currently selected.